bartuspan/ubik/README.md

 ### Netlabel

-* A bunch of functions and taxonomies to help categorize netlabel releases.
-Might be spun into its own plugin at some point.
-Will be documented when development matures.
+* A bunch of undocumented functions and taxonomies to help categorize netlabel releases.
+Will be spun into its own plugin at some point.